mean-expert-official/loopback-sdk-builder/README.md

 LoopBack SDK Builder
 ==================

-**NOTE: The loopback-sdk-builder module supersedes [loopback-sdk-angular](https://www.npmjs.org/loopback-sdk-angular).
-Please update your package.json accordingly.**

-The LoopBack SDK Builder is a fork of the official `loopback-sdk-angular` extended by the community and maintained by [@johncasarrubias](http://twitter.com/johncasarrubias).
+The LoopBack SDK Builder is a community driven module forked from the official `loopback-sdk-angular` and maintained by [@johncasarrubias](http://twitter.com/johncasarrubias).

-**IMPORTANT** This is in active development, currently nativescript is the most mature version of the generator.

 # Fork Reasons